haiwera-silk-cd/magento-devdocs/guides/v2.0/javascript-dev-guide/javascript/js_debug.md

 <h2 id="js_debug_overview">概述</h2>

-This topic discusses how to define which {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} components and widgets are used on a particular Magento store page.
+This topic discusses how to define which {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} 组件 and widgets are used on a particular Magento store page.

-<h2 id="locate_widget">Locate JS components: walkthrough</h2>
+<h2 id="locate_widget">Locate JS 组件: walkthrough</h2>

 To locate scripts used for a certain element: